klenathan/practiceAssignmentJava/README.md

 The class is in charge of dividing and grouping DailyDate into ArrayList according to the requirement of the project.

-> This one is under construction :D!
+> This one is under construction :D !